 The Department of Health Services (DHS) is one of the largest and most diverse state Departments in Wisconsin with an annual budget of roughly $11.5 billion and more than 6,100 employees.
-DHS is committed to supporting economic prosperity and quality of life by protecting and promoting the health and safety of the people of Wisconsin.
+DHS is committed to protecting and promoting the health and safety of the people of Wisconsin.
 DHS oversees Medicaid, the single largest program in the state budget, and other health and social service programs.
 DHS ensures that the care provided to Wisconsin residents is high-quality and provided in accordance with state and federal law; ensures that Wisconsin taxpayer dollars are being utilized effectively and efficiently by preventing and detecting waste, fraud and abuse; and works to continue Wisconsin's long tradition of strong health outcomes and innovation.

 DHS activities include alcohol and other drug abuse prevention, mental health, public health, implementation of long-term care, disability determination, regulation of state nursing homes and numerous other programs that aid and protect the citizens of our state.
 The Department also oversees seven 24/7 institutions: three centers for the developmentally disabled; a facility for mentally ill inmates; two psychiatric hospitals; and a facility for treating sexually violent persons.
 The Department's thousands of employees, along with the local counties, health care providers, and community partners, among others, work together to protect and promote the health and safety of the citizens of Wisconsin.

 Programs and Services within the Office of the Secretary